 While fast and accurate, traditional machine vision requires a lot of programming, and the ability to manipulate image tools to do things like use the output of one tool as the input to another to get the final desired output, in a process called chaining.

-The In-Sight 2800 vision system with “edge learning” technology eliminates such cumbersome processes and brings the power of both deep learning and sophisticated machine vision to the factory floor, all without requiring knowledge of either deep learning or machine vision tools.
+The In-Sight 2800 vision system with edge learning technology eliminates such cumbersome processes and brings the power of both AI and sophisticated machine vision to the factory floor, all without requiring knowledge of either AI or machine vision tools.

-Deep learning at the edge, more informally referred to as “edge learning” is a subset of machine learning in which processing takes place directly on-device using a set of pre-trained algorithms.
+Edge learning is a subset of AI in which processing takes place directly on-device, or "at the edge," using a set of pre-trained algorithms.
 Edge learning is useful in a wide range of industrial applications that currently either use traditional vision cameras, or still rely on human inspection.
 The In-Sight 2800 deploys this technology to identify and classify subtle yet significant defects that have previously proven to be beyond the capabilities of even sophisticated traditional machine vision tools.

 Categorizing in this way has an additional, longer-term benefit in process improvement.
 Since edge learning tools can be trained to classify product defects into any number of categories, it can provide information on which error types are becoming more common and may indicate that a machine on the line is slowly drifting out of spec.
 That machine can then be adjusted or rotated out long before it starts creating serious errors or stops working altogether.